acastkat/acastkat/README.md

-### Hi there I'm Andrea 👋
+### Hi there I'm Andrea, I'm a Systems Analist 👋
-- 🔭 I’m currently working at Valkimia on some Projects using Angular.
+- 🔭 I’m currently working as a FullStack Developer at Valkimia on some Projects using Angular.
 - 👯 I’m looking to collaborate on new projects.
 - 🌱 I'm Passionate About Learning
 - 📫 How to reach me: acastellanoskatsini@gmail.com